The Chain Letter

 Miss Humblebee

-But nothing happened.
+Nothing happened.
 Silence, except for the ticking of my wall-mounted cuckoo clock.
 I jumped when the refrigerator turned on.
 Frozen in fear, I stood with my back to the door for perhaps five minutes, then went to the parlor window.
 Gathering my courage, I threw back the drapes to view the desolate landscape, and –

 Everything was normal!
 The Hendersons were piling into their minivan on their way to church, and the bright sun shown in a clear blue sky!
 I unlocked the window and lifted the sash.
 As I did so, a hot, noxious wind blew in.
-The view through the open window was the same hellish, destroyed cityscape I had seen through the front door.
+The view through the open window was of the same hellish, destroyed cityscape I had seen through the front door.
 I slammed the sash shut and locked it.
 Again, the view outside showed only my idyllic, peaceful neighborhood.

 I took inventory of my situation.
 The electric was on, as was the water.
 I flicked on the TV.
 Normal.
 All the usual TV shows as I flipped through the channels.
 I did the same with the radio.
 Music stations, talk radio, news, weather – normal.
 One last thing to check.

-I grabbed the phone and held it to my ear.
+I grabbed the phone, held it to my ear.
 Oh, that sweet, blessed dial tone!
 I could still contact the outside world!
 Without delay, I dialed my friend Mitch.
 My fingers fumbled with the dialer, and it took me three times to get it right, but at last it was ringing.

 “Hello?”

-It was Mitch!
+Mitch!
 My God, he was still alive!
 I had to enlist Mitch’s unwitting help.
 But I had to do it carefully, or he’d think I was off my rocker.

 “Henry, you okay?
 You sound kind’a nervous.”